tzumby/pluta/README.md

 # Pluta

-This implementation is for learning purposes and not complete.
+This implementation is for learning purposes and not complete. `pluta` is Romanian for raft.

 It uses `libcluster` in Gossip mode.
 Nodes will find each other as long as you name them: